Satellite television station Super Channel was launched on 30 January 1987, and broadcast across Europe.

-For the omnibus editions of The Ark in Space, Genesis of the Daleks and Revenge of the Cybermen, the Sylvester McCoy opening titles sequence and music were used, but with Tom Baker's face superimposed over McCoy's.
-New story title and writer credit captions beneath the McCoy logo were also made - as illustrated here.
+For the December 1987 / January 1988 omnibus editions of The Ark in Space, Genesis of the Daleks and Revenge of the Cybermen, the standard Tom Baker titles were replaced by new ones adapted from the Sylvester McCoy opening sequence and music but with Tom Baker's face superimposed over McCoy's.
+New story title and writer credit captions beneath the McCoy logo, and replacement closing captions for cast and crew were also made - as illustrated here.

 The final episode of Doctor Who to screen on Super Channel was the second airing of part four of Horror of Fang Rock on 6 August 1989.